 Well, kind of.
-Human collagen cannot really be replenished after it has diminished to almost zero.
-However, we can supplement human collagen by consuming products that contain collagen peptides.
+Human collagen cannot be replenished after it has diminished to almost zero.
+However, we can supplement and stimulate human collagen by consuming products that contain collagen peptides.

 Bovine collagen is taken from cows.
 After a cow has been slaughtered, the human food-grade meat is sent off to the butchers.
 What is left is sent off to various places to be turned into pet food, or collagen.

 The sad thing about this process is the treatment of the animals.
-In order for the processors of marine collagen to get the best yield, they tend to starve the fish they are farming.
+For the processors of marine collagen to get the best yield, they tend to starve the fish they are farming.
 Starved fish are known to produce higher levels of collagen.
+11

 Yikes!
 Talk about animal cruelty.

 For a long time, people believed that there was no such thing as plant-based collagen stimulants and you had to drinking collagen for skin health from purely animal sources.
-However, in more recent times, Scientists have found an abundant source of plant-based collagen from sea vegetables.
+However, in more recent times, Scientists have found an abundant source of plant-based collagen stimulants from sea vegetables.
+12

-Structurally, animal-based collagen is comprised of larger molecules.
-They are called triple-helix collagen protein, which basically means that there are three strands of protein.
+Structurally, animal-based collagen is comprised of larger molecules than human collagen.
+They are called triple-helix collagen protein, which means that there are three strands of protein.
 Animal-based collagen is bigger than human collagen which is understood to be difficult for the human body to assimilate.
+13 14

 To overcome this, Scientists weave some magic to modify the animal-based collagen protein by adding cold enzymes.

-They extract what they think is important, and break down the triple-helix collagen protein molecules in the interests of making it easier for us to consume.
-Now we have hydrolyzed collagen, and then they turn this form of collagen into a supplement.
-Apparently, hydrolyzed collagen is easier to absorb.
+They extract what they think is important, and break down the triple-helix collagen protein molecules in the interest of making it easier for us to consume.
+Now we have hydrolysed collagen, and then they turn this form of collagen into a supplement.
+Hydrolysed collagen is easier to absorb.

-In summary, hydrolyzed collagen is processed collagen which is extracted from animals.
+In summary, hydrolysed collagen is processed collagen which is extracted from animals.
 Irrespective of which animal the collagen comes from, structurally the collagen is the same.
+15

-On the flip side, marine vegetables are packed full of collagen and lots of minerals that the body needs.
+On the flip side, marine vegetables are packed full of collagen-stimulating constituents and lots of minerals that the body needs.
 This makes drinking collagen for skin health Vegan-friendly and accessible.

 Can Cosmetics Replace Collagen?

-Look, I won’t lie to you and say that using cosmetics will help you retain your youthful beauty.
+Look, I won’t lie to you and say that using cosmetics will help you retain your youthful beauty long-term.
 But I’m also not going to deny that there are benefits to using certain cosmetic products.

-There are some amazing products available on the market where that claim that drinking collagen for skin health also promotes anti-aging effects, reduction of dark skin spots and treat acne.
+There are some amazing products available on the market where that claim that drinking collagen for skin health also promotes anti-aging effects, and reduction of dark skin spots, and are even suitable for treating acne.